 Washington Bulger ListFront Runners List: Click to see list completion progress by climbers that log their climbs using Peakbagger.com.
-List DescriptionList Info
+Compare Climbers: Click to compare ascents of up to 5 climbers working on this list.

-This site also has a list of the Washington Peaks over 8200 feet, showing 130 summits in the state over 8200 feet and having a prominence of over 400 feet.
+This site also has a list of the strictly defined Washington Top 100, ranking only peaks that have a clean prominence of over 400 feet.
 These lists are very similar, but do have some differences.
 While the Bulger list generally uses a 400-foot prominence cutoff, for volcanoes they use an 800-foot threshold, and for other well-known summits with less than 400 feet of prominence they make exceptions.

 The differences are (thanks to Jeff Howbert for figuring all this out):